Whiley/RFCs/text/0000-ambiguous-coercions.md

 ```

 The intuition here might be that the first case is preferred since it
-occupies less space, but the second is provided for general usage.  _In
+occupies less space, but the second is provided for general usage.
-the above, it is unclear what the appropriate tag should be_.
-This is
+_In the above, it is unclear what the appropriate tag should be_.
-because either case is a valid supertype of `{int kind, int
+This is because either case is a valid supertype of `{int kind, int
 payload}`.
 However, we should note that `{int kind, int payload}` is
-more precise (i.e. is a subtype of) `{int kind, any payload}`.
-These
+_more precise than_ (i.e. is a subtype of) `{int kind, any payload}`.
-leads to the first rule of coercions:
+These leads to the first rule of coercions:

 **Rule 1:** _Most precise case always preferred._